Short of allies, Syria's rebels are down but not out | Taiwan News

 The threats are, too.
 The Islamic State group is a concern, as are the Syrian Kurdish forces, who he said are trying to "create a separate state in the north."
 Then there are pro-Assad Iran and Shiite militias.

-"Syria can't be one unified state except by expelling all those parties," al-Nokrashi said.

-His fighters are languishing in Idlib.
-They struggle to make ends meet and are focused on their families, reunited after long separations during the siege.
-Some have opened food shops, bringing the Damascus area's cuisine to Idlib.
+These days, al-Nokrashi's fighters languish in Idlib, struggling to make ends meet and focused on their families: some have opened food shops, bringing the Damascus area's cuisine to Idlib.
+A few joined the al-Qaida-linked group.

-A few of his fighters joined al-Qaida-linked group.
-The others have to deal with its pervasive security agencies that monitor all factions closely — "just like the regime's security agencies," said al-Nokrashi, a former Syrian army officer.

-Al-Nokrashi tried turning to diplomacy.
-He attended one session of the Russia-backed talks in the Kazakhstan capital Astana, where rebel commanders were received with much fanfare and sat briefly in the same room as the government delegation.
+Al-Nokrashi tried turning to diplomacy and attended one session of the Russia-backed talks in the Kazakhstan capital, Astana, where rebel commanders sat briefly in the same room as the government delegation.
 He became disillusioned and boycotted the following meeting.

-But he may have found his refuge.
-In recent weeks, the U.S., Turkey and Western and Gulf countries backed a new attempt at a coalition against Assad known as the Northern Front Operation Room.
+But in recent weeks, the United States, Turkey and Western and Gulf countries backed a new attempt at a coalition against Assad known as the Northern Front Operation Room.
 So far, 17 factions have joined, al-Nokrashi said.

 The alliance has yet to fight a battle, but he's hopeful.